mrizaln/mrizaln/README.md

 ### Hi
 - I’m interested in physics, computer, and a bit of math.
-- I’m currently learning graphics programming in C++ and OpenGL.
+- I’m currently learning graphics programming in C++ using OpenGL and Vulkan.

 ### Github Statistics
 <p align="left">